Changissnz/selfinterest/README.md

 from this state of cognition are perceived as poetic nonsense fit for circular slumber far removed from the pertinence, so must be distanced from.
-In the media of multi-agent activity, integrity could translate into the need for identity-based selflessness, something very subject to the whims of design by more than one instance of self-interest.
+In the media of multi-agent activity, integrity could translate into the need for identity-based selflessness, something very subject to the whims of design by more than one instance of self-interest; the default identity of a media with multiple participants is the whole of them all and functionally contained at that.